NHOrus/srwq-compilation/episode-09.md

 "You know, the funny thing is, I really didn't.
 TLI hasn't been home for me for a long time, every since Rob, Kirk, and Marion all left.
 Back in the days of the Grungust, when we were building the greatest robots on earth together, the place really seemed alive to me.
 But then the Mk2 was cancelled, and all my friends were cherry-picked and dragged away to different EFA projects.
 The TLI became practically a ghost town, until Dr. Albark showed up, and started making the Earthgain series.
 Then we managed to convince ourselves we needed to make some kind of stand, and we fell in with Shadow Mirror, trying to see if they could use our expertise to some kind of good."

 He tosses the datapad aside and rubs his face in his hands.
 "But through it all, I've really been sleepwalking through it all, letting things slip out of my fingers because I can't summon the urge to hold onto them.
-Now everythings gone, basically, the Grungusts are scrap, the Assault Landers at the bottom of the sea, if the EFA had scrapped that Fortress Wing prototype we sold them I wouldn't be shocked in the slightest...Pretty much everything I've worked at in life has fallen down the drain, except Irm.
-Say what you will about him, he beleives in fighting the EFA and bringing back freedom.
+Now everything is gone, basically, the Grungusts are scrap, the Assault Landers at the bottom of the sea, if the EFA had scrapped that Fortress Wing prototype we sold them I wouldn't be shocked in the slightest...
+Pretty much everything I've worked at in life has fallen down the drain, except Irm.
+Say what you will about him, he believes in fighting the EFA and bringing back freedom.
 Least an old fart like me can do is try to help him out."

 He lets out a long, weary sigh.

-"Well...maybe the best way to help him would be to make him a new Grungust!"
+"Well... maybe the best way to help him would be to make him a new Grungust!"

 Johnathan looks up at this.
 "What?"

 "Well, its pretty obvious Irm likes piloting super robots, given the way he keeps complaining about the lighter mechs.
 I'd bet if we got him one, he'd be really over the moon!"

 "That's a nice thought, Katina, but I don't have a lot to work with.
 The Type 0 was smeared over the Nevada desert along with its test pilot.
 Of the three Type 1s, two were dismantled to power the Lygeus, and the third was at Mao Industries and got stolen by the Inspectors.
 We only got one Type 2 made, which should be sitting in a hangar in Langley Base.
 The Type 3 was barely a frame, the Shadow Mirrors were going to finish it once they got to the new world.
-All the spinoff and spare part were either lost with TLI or given to the EFA to keep them distracted from the Earthgains and Vairoses we were making."
+All the spinoffs and spare parts were either lost with TLI or given to the EFA to keep them distracted from the Earthgains and Vairoses we were making."

 "And the newcomers brought two."